 The Safari Dog Nail Trimmers are also very reasonably priced and often offered at a discount.

-Master Groomer is a brand of professional grooming products and they also offer their own version of the Millers Forge nail clipper, also with ergonomic handle design.
+GoPets is a trusted brand when it comes to professional grooming products.
+So, we can be confident that we have a top-quality product in the GoPets dog nail clippers.
 These are designed to withstand constant use such as in a grooming salon, so they are tough and heavy duty, and stay sharp for a long time.

 If you have already seen the post on dog nail bleeding, you will be aware of how much of a problem injured nails can be.
 So having the right equipment in the first place can go a long way towards preventing such injuries.